mg34/randomExams/README.md

 # randomExams
-a miniproject to select a random form and take it to the client side.
+A miniproject to select a random form and take it to the client side.

 The workflow of this project is: